Chelyabinsk meteor: Media coverage

 On 27 March 2013, a broadcast episode of the science television series Nova titled "Meteor Strike" documented the Chelyabinsk meteor, including the significant contribution to meteoritic science made by the numerous videos of the airburst posted online by ordinary citizens.
 The Nova program called the video documentation and the related scientific discoveries of the airburst "unprecedented".
-The documentary also discussed the much greater tragedy "that could have been" had the asteroid entered the Earth's atmosphere more steeply.
+The documentary also discussed the much greater tragedy "that could have been" if the asteroid entered the Earth's atmosphere more steeply.